Transformers & Rectifiers India Ltd.

-As on 30th June 2017 the Company has Order Book position of Rs.93291Lacs.
-The table below indicates the division of our order book between our businesssegments:
+As on 30th April 2018 the Company has Order Book position of Rs 89411Lakhs.
+The table below indicates the division of our order book between our businesssegments: (Rs in Lakhs)

-During the financial year the Company has achieved export sales of Rs.3571.28 Lacs.
+During the financial year the Company has achieved export sales of Rs3281.50 Lakhs.

 Particulars of Loans Guarantees and Investments

-During the financial year your Company has received multibillionsingle order to supply 13 Nos. of 800kV shunt reactors from POWERGRID.
+During the financial year your Company has received multibillionsingle order to supply 15 Nos. of large rating transformers from Central Utitlity.

 Transweld Mechanical Engineering Works Limited

 Transweld Mechanical Engineering Works Limited ("Transweld")is the wholly owned subsidiary of the Company.
 For the financial year 2017-18 achievedsales of Rs 1077.69 Lakhs against Rs 2376.00 Lakhs during the previous financial year2016-17.
 Total profit before tax for the financial year 2017-18 is Rs 8.63 Lakhs asagainst the total profit before tax of Rs 133.94 Lakhs for the previous financial year2016-17.

 Profit after Tax (PAT) was Rs 3.32 Lakhs during the financial year asagainst Rs 94.67 Lakhs for the previous financial year 2016-17.

 TARIL Infrastructure Limited ("TARIL") is the wholly ownedsubsidiary of the Company.
 For the financial year 2017-18 achieved sales of Rs 358.92Lakhs against Rs 558.86 Lakhs during the previous financial year 2016-17.
 Total profitbefore tax for the financial year 2017-18 is Rs 3.30 Lakhs as against the total profitbefore tax of Rs 30.79 Lakhs for the previous financial year 2016-17.